spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 ### Configure, build, and push a Docker image to ECR

 First, identify an existing deployment in the *deployments* directory that most closely matches your desired configuration, and do a recursive copy (the copied directory name should be the new deployment name).
-Modifications to the Docker image, cluster configuration, and *hubploy.yaml* file will need to be made.
+Modifications to the Docker image and cluster configuration will need to be made.
 Follow these instructions:

-- An example of *hubploy.yaml* can be found [here](https://github.com/spacetelescope/jupyterhub-deploy/blob/staging/doc/example-hubploy.yaml).
-Modify image_name, role_arn, project (the AWS account), and cluster.
 - Go through the *image* directory, change file names and edit files that contain deployment-specific references.
 Also make any changes to the Docker image files as needed (for instance, required software).
 - A file named *common.yaml* file needs to be created in the *config* directory.
 An example can be found [here](https://github.com/spacetelescope/jupyterhub-deploy/blob/staging/doc/example-common.yaml).
 Place a copy of this example file in *config*, and edit the contents as appropriate.
 - Add, commit, and push all changes.